DBA-MdAnasMiah/Database-Administration-SQL/Performace Tuning/Extended Event/Setup Extended Event.md

 ---

-## Step 4: Check the path where we created the store proc
+## Step 4: Check the path where we created the extended event file

 ```sql